 Best Peanut Butter Cookies

 Soft, chewy, and full of peanut butter flavor, these are the best peanut butter cookies!
 This classic peanut butter cookie recipe is super easy to make with simple ingredients and the dough doesn’t require any chilling.
-You’ll never need another homemade peanut butter cookie recipe!
+The perfect treat for kids and adults!

 Peanut butter cookies are a timeless classic.
 These irresistible cookies never go out of style and are always recognized by the traditional fork criss-cross.
 So, what makes this recipe the BEST peanut butter cookies?

-I personally prefer peanut butter cookies that are thick with a slightly crisp exterior and a soft and chewy center with tons of peanut butter flavor.
-To make these peanut butter cookies soft and chewy (as opposed to crispy), the cookie needs to have a higher moisture content.
+I personally prefer them to be thick with a slightly crisp exterior and a soft and chewy center with tons of peanut butter flavor.
+To make these soft and chewy (as opposed to crispy), they need to have a higher moisture content.
 We’ve achieved this by using two large eggs and an entire cup of brown sugar.

-And I’m not the only one that thinks these are the best cookies!
+And I’m not the only one that thinks these are the best!
 I brought these to a small celebration for my sister’s birthday and my family went crazy over them.
-There wasn’t a single cookie left at the end of the party!
+There wasn’t a single one left at the end of the party!

-This classic cookie is perfect for the holidays, family gatherings or an after school snack.
-I’m bringing this recipe to you just in time for cookie baking season and it will be a crowd pleasing addition to your Christmas cookie tray!
-These soft & chewy peanut butter cookies will be sure to please.
+These are perfect for the holidays, family gatherings or an after school snack.
+I’m bringing this recipe to you just in time for baking season and it will be a crowd pleasing addition to your Christmas cookie tray!
+These are sure to please.
 I can’t wait for you all to try them!

 - Butter.
 I like to use unsalted butter, so I control the salt.
 You will want your butter to be softened to room temperature, which means it’s still cool to the touch.
 When you press it, your finger will make an indent.
-Your finger won’t sink down into the butter, nor will your finger slide all around.
+It won’t sink down into the butter or slide all around.

 - Peanut butter.
-I like using crunchy peanut butter and recommend a no-stir peanut butter, like Jif or Skippy.
+I like using crunchy peanut butter with nuts and recommend a no-stir variety, like Jif or Skippy.
 You may use creamy peanut butter, instead, if you prefer.

 - Sugar.
 We’re using an equal amount of brown sugar and granulated sugar for these cookies.
 You will also need extra granulated sugar for rolling the cookie dough balls.